redaawet/DPC/README.md

 npx expo start
 ```

 Use the Expo client (Android/iOS simulator or physical device) to load the project.
 The app targets **Expo SDK 54**, so be sure to open it with an Expo Go release that matches SDK 54 (or build a local development client) to avoid compatibility errors.
+When running inside Expo Go the Bluetooth native modules are unavailable, so offline transfers are demonstrated by copying the exported JSON payload between devices.
+Building a custom development client with BLE support (for example by adding `react-native-ble-plx`) restores the Bluetooth discovery flow.
 The wallet expects the bank simulator to be reachable at `http://localhost:4000`; update `mobile/src/core/constants.ts` if you run the bank on a different host.

 ### Creating a Downloadable Archive